-I’ve been a member of Scott’s Cheap Flights for the last 2 years, and joining was the best travel decision I ever made.
+I’ve been a member of Scott’s Cheap Flights for years and joining was the best travel decision I ever made.
+Recently, they launched an affiliate program and I jumped at the chance to be part of it, having already dedicated almost a full chapter to them in my Affordable Flight Guide.
+I’m a proud affiliate and long-time customer!
 Here’s my Scott’s Cheap Flights Review.

 People always ask me what my secret is and how I manage to find amazing airline deals like a $300 roundtrip flight to Argentina and $99 flight to Iceland.
 The answer?
 Scott’s Cheap Flights.

 I talk about Scott’s Cheap Flights to all my friends and encourage them to sign up for the program.
 I knew about the list before being on the list was cool.
 The secret is out, however, with millions of people enrolled in the internet’s hottest flight alert program.